 When will the test be done?

 Tests will take place in the late summer and fall.
-Residents and property owners should receive an informational notice by mail (pdf) prior to testing.
+Residents and property owners should receive a notice by mail (pdf) prior to testing.
 A second notice will be placed on the front door one-to-three working days before the test.
 Each test lasts approximately 30 minutes.